The Boegner Family with their Award Wining Wines

 Since 1978, Boegner’s focus has been Hospitality Operators, Inc., of which he is president.
 Among a long list of duties carried out since he formed this restaurant, hotel and private club management and consulting company is the luxury executive hotel that he opened and where he served as general manager.
 He opened and managed Chateau Elan, and as executive vice president, operated a 1,000-acre luxury golf course, residential resort, winery and vineyard in Braselton, Ga.

 Boegner served as senior vice president of club and polo operations for the Polo Fields in Cumming, Georgia.
 While performing these and many other jobs for over four decades, Boegner also coordinated The Atlanta International Wine Festival & Wine Summit competitions with more than 150 judges and 1,500 wines.
-He developed, marketed, opened and operated The Roswell Founders Club, a city club concept located in an antebellum building in Roswell, Ga.
-And, he still owns Roswell Founders Hall, a popular site for weddings and receptions in the Atlanta suburb.
+He developed, marketed, opened and operated The Roswell Founders Club, a city club concept located in an antebellum building in Roswell, Ga. as well as the Roswell Founders Hall, a popular site for weddings and receptions in the Atlanta suburb.

 Prior to forming his own company, Boegner was vice president of operations for Noble Inns Corp. of Atlanta, where he operated five hotels from operations based at Lenox Square in Atlanta, Georgia.